Pilcrow182/dustworld/mods/__primary/worldedit/WorldEdit API.md

 Returns the number of nodes stacked.

+### count = worldedit.stack2(pos1, pos2, direction, amount)

+Duplicates the region defined by positions `pos1` and `pos2` `amount` times with offset vector `direction`.

+Returns the number of nodes stacked.

+### count, newpos1, newpos2 = worldedit.stretch(pos1, pos2, stretchx, stretchy, stretchz)

+Stretches the region defined by positions `pos1` and `pos2` by an factor of positive integers `stretchx`, `stretchy`. and `stretchz` along the X, Y, and Z axes, respectively, with `pos1` as the origin.

+Returns the number of nodes stretched, the new scaled position 1, and the new scaled position 2.

 ### count, newpos1, newpos2 = worldedit.transpose(pos1, pos2, axis1, axis2)

 Transposes a region defined by the positions `pos1` and `pos2` between the `axis1` and `axis2` axes ("x" or "y" or "z").

-Returns the number of nodes transposed, the new position 1, and the new position 2.
+Returns the number of nodes transposed, the new transposed position 1, and the new transposed position 2.

 ### count = worldedit.flip(pos1, pos2, axis)